Principal Investigator

 Graduate Students

-Johanna Vega Garcia
+Johanna Vega

-interested in studying teacher-student interactions and
+Education.
+She is interested in studying teacher-student

-student-teacher relationships with neurodiverse students by
+interactions and student-teacher relationships with neurodiverse

-recording, and identifies student communication initiation and
+video recording, and identifies student communication initiation

-she’s not in the lab, she enjoys spending time outdoors and
+When she’s not in the lab, she enjoys spending time outdoors and

 trying out new coffee shops!